 His main research focus is genetic and protein engineering.
 In his early research Greg was interested in the idea that all antibodies have the same basic structure, with only small changes making them specific for one target.
 He pioneered techniques in humanised and human therapeutic antibodies, which led to antibody therapies for cancer and diseases such as rheumatoid arthritis and multiple sclerosis.
 He has established hugely successful spin out companies including: Cambridge Antibody Technology (acquired by AstraZeneca), Domantis (acquired by GlaxoSmithKline) and Bicycle Therapeutics.

-He is a Fellow of Trinity College, Cambridge and has been Master of Trinity since 2012.
+He is a Fellow of Trinity College, Cambridge and was the Master of Trinity from 2012 to 2019.
 He was elected a member of the European Molecular Biology Organisation in 1987, a Fellow of the Royal Society in 1990 and Fellow of the Academy of Medical Sciences in 2006, as well as being a Fellow or Honorary Fellow of many other professional organisations.
 He has been awarded numerous prizes and medals, including the 2018 Nobel Prize for Chemistry.
 He received a Knighthood for services to Molecular Biology in 2004.